 Please see the Drexel University Undergraduate Admissions website for a detailed timeline of the application process.

 Students are selected for the BA/BS + MD Early Assurance Program during their senior year of high school.
-Candidates must rank in the top 10 percent of their high school class and have a combined SAT score of no less than 1360 on the "old" SAT or a 1420 on the "new" SAT, or an ACT score of no less than 31.
+Candidates must have a combined SAT score of no less than a 1420 on the SAT, or an ACT score of no less than 31.
 Students must complete four years of high school math, four years of English, and three years of science (including at least one semester of biology, chemistry and physics).
 Maturity, stability, scholarship, flexibility, independence and service to others are personal characteristics sought among applicants.

 High school students apply through Undergraduate Admissions at Drexel University, not directly to the College of Medicine.
 An in-person interview is required.

 - All applicants must be U.S. citizens or permanent residents.

 - Students must have a diploma from an American high school.

 - A non-refundable fee of $100 is required of BA/BS + MD Early Assurance Program applicants by the College of Medicine at the time of request.